 More oxytocin + more melatonin = more contractions.

-One study has even suggested that night-time contractions kick up a notch as the big day approaches.
+But they may also signal when things are getting ready to go.
+One study has suggested that night-time contractions kick up a notch in the days leading up to delivery.
 Researchers on that study found a “nocturnal surge” in contraction frequency between 4-7am that might be predictive of labor.
 Women who delivered babies at term (37+ week), showed the surge pattern starting as early as 80 days before baby’s birth.

-Postscript: Keep in mind that contractions can also increase if you are stressed or dehydrated.
-Try upping your water intake during the day and go easy on yourself.
+*Keep in mind that contractions can also increase if you are stressed or dehydrated.
+If you are experiencing more contractions than normal, try upping your water intake during the day and go easy on yourself.